GioBonvi/GoogleContactsEventsNotifier/README.md

 ### Permissions required

-When running the script for the first time or after an update you might be asked by Google to"grant some permissions to the script.
+When running the script for the first time or after an update you might be asked by Google to "grant some permissions" to the script.
 This happens because the script needs your explicit permission to access your data.

 This is an exhaustive description of the reason the script needs each of the permissions: